 Cool Roof

-Most roofs in Canada are dark in colour and absorb heat from the sun’s rays transferring it into attics and the rooms below.
+Most roofs in Canada are dark in colour and absorb heat from the sun’s rays, transferring it into attics and rooms below.
 Because cool roofs are better at reflecting the sun’s energy, less heat is transferred to your home.
-As a result, your heat-pump or air-conditioner may not have to work as hard, saving energy and reducing greenhouse gas emissions.
+As a result, your heat pump or air conditioner has an easier job keeping your home cool, saving energy, shrinking electricity bills, and reducing greenhouse gas emissions.
 Cool roofs also increase the life expectancy of your roof, because they reflect the heat and UV rays that damage and age roofing materials.

-There are cool roof options for all types of roofs, including steep slope (pitched roofs), low slope (flat roofs).
+There are cool roof options for all types of roofs, including steep-slope (pitched roofs), and low-slope (flat roofs).
 Roofing products are tested for their reflectivity and given a Solar Reflective Index (SRI) value between 0-100.
 The higher the number, the more reflective it is.

 If you want to convert an existing roof into a cool roof, you have the following options: